-ONLY in these crazy times might a band tour its new album the year after the year after it was released, but that’s what the Meanies will be doing when they hit the road in January to finally give Desperate Measures a proper live airing.
+Only in these crazy times might a band tour its new album the year after the year after it was released, but that’s what the Meanies will be doing when they hit the road in February to finally give Desperate Measures a proper live airing.
 Desperate Measures was released in July 2020, by which time the shit had already hit the fan.
-Their “Better Late Than Never” DESPERATE MEASURES TOUR was first announced earlier this year – 2021 – when things looked like they’d cleared.
+Their “Better Late Than Never” DESPERATE MEASURES TOUR was first announced earlier 2021 when things looked like they’d cleared.
 They got bumped a couple of times, and now they’re on for 2022.

 At least the certainty (?!?) of things as they stand now has allowed for more shows to be added.
 It’s also given Link Meanie – aka Link McLennan – a chance to release the debut album by his new project Bagful of Beez.

 The Meanies’ Desperate Measures is a hard, fast and catchy onslaught of hard-hitting Meanies mayhem.
 It evokes the classic sound that made the band a household name in all the worst houses back in the ’90s, and which has influenced generation after generation of young punks ever since.
 Their “Better Late Than Never” DESPERATE MEASURES TOUR is gonna be worth the wait.

 Desperate Measures is out now on Cheersquad Records and Tapes.

 THE MEANIES’ BETTER LATE THAN NEVER DESPERATE MEASURES TOUR 2022

 Fri 18 – Railway Hotel, Macedon VIC – Tickets